 How do I sign up?

+We offer a free lending service and aim to make our collection as accessible as possible.
 New borrower forms are available online or from library reception.
 We will ask to see proof of your current address before items can be issued to you.
 This can be a utility bill, lease, driving license or a letter from an organisation such as the NHS, a local council or commercial company.
 If you are posting a form in, please let us know if the proof of address included should be returned to you.
 We strongly recommend sending a photocopy.

 How many books can I borrow?
 When will they be due back?

 Six lending items can be borrowed for 30 working days.
 CDs and audio cassettes incur no extra charge and can also be borrowed for 30 working days.

 What if I want to renew my items?

 Borrowed items can be renewed by phoning 0131 557 2876, emailing firstname.lastname@example.org, in person or online via our website (see online services below).
 Items can be renewed twice unless requested by another patron.